Frequently Asked Questions

 Do you send reminders when re-calibration is due?

-Monthly calibration recall notices and overdue reports are usually sent to customers approximately 2 - 3 weeks before the start of each new month.
+Monthly calibration recall notices are usually sent to customers approximately 2 - 3 weeks before the start of each new month.
+Overdue reports (listing the items that may have been missed) can also be sent upon request.

 Do you provide web access to calibration records and certificates?